KristineCabanela/regression-project/README.md

 ## Project Goals

-My goal is to identify key drivers for tax value for single family properties
+My goal is to identify key drivers for tax value for single family properties so that we can improve model accuracy.

 ## Project Description

+A home is often the largest and most expensive purchase a person makes in his or her lifetime.
+Ensuring homeowners have a trusted way to monitor this asset is incredibly important.
+One considers several aspects while purchasing a home, the size, how many rooms are available, and many more.

+Zillow is a popular estimator for house evaluation available online.
+Zillow's Zestimate allows the homebuyers to search for a home that satisfies their location, area, budget, etc.

+In this project we want to predict the property tax assessed values ('taxvaluedollarcnt') for single family properties.
+The focus will be the single unit properties that had a transaction during 2017.

 ### Initial Questions

-- Do single family properties that have less than 1
--
--
--
+- What is the relationship between bedroom count and taxvaluedollarcount?
+    - Is it a linear relationship or is there no relationship?

+- What is the relationship between bathroom count and taxvaluedollarcount?
+    - Is it a linear relationship or is there no relationship?

+- What is the relationship between square feet and taxvaluedollarcount?
+    - Is it a linear relationship or is there no relationship?

 ### Data Dictionary